 Who Is Greta Gerwig?

 Greta Gerwig (born August 4, 1983) wrote and directed Lady Bird (2017).
-The film has earned positive reviews and awards season buzz, an impressive accomplishment for a first-time solo writer and director.
-Gerwig initially became known for acting in small independent films before landing parts in more mainstream fare.
+The film garnered strong reviews and several Oscar nominations, an impressive accomplishment for a first-time solo writer and director.
+Gerwig initially became known for acting in independent films before landing parts in more mainstream fare.
 She co-wrote and starred in the well received Frances Ha (2013) and Mistress America (2015), and is romantically partnered with director Noah Baumbach.

 Greta Gerwig's 2017 film Lady Bird is about a year in the life of a high school senior in Sacramento who's dubbed herself "Lady Bird" and is trying to find her place in the world.
 The film not only relates a coming-of-age tale with a female protagonist, it showcases the love between a daughter and her mother — the working title was Mothers and Daughters — instead of focusing on the protagonist's romantic pairings.

 Lady Bird was lauded when it premiered at the Telluride Film Festival in September 2017.
 According to the aggregation site Rotten Tomatoes, it was given 196 positive reviews in a row (the first negative one arrived in December), making it the record-holder for the most "fresh" reviews.
 The film went on to earn a Golden Globe for Best Motion Picture - Musical or Comedy, before garnering five Academy Award nominations, for Best Picture, Best Director and Best Original Screenplay.